InukaAsith/Chatrooms/README.md

 ## Live Demo: [chatrooms-demo.vercel.app](https://chatrooms-demo.vercel.app)
 #### Due to limitations of vercel realtime message fetching (socketio) won't work on demo.
 Also otp verification is disabled on demo (I don't have a way to send emails for free)
-Chat Rooms is a real-time chat website featuring a modern UI with both dark and light themes.
-It offers seamless communication and prioritizes user privacy and effective community management.

 # Details: